MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/create-change-request-enterprise-mode-portal.md

    The **Create new request** page appears.

-2. Fill out all of the required fields, based on the group and the app, including:
+2. Fill out the required fields, based on the group and the app, including:

     - **Group name.** Select the name of your group from the dropdown box.